CuHzQuixote/SQl-Project/README.md

 (fill in what you discovered this data could tell you and how you used the data to answer those questions)

 ## Challenges
-(discuss challenges you faced in the project)
+(discuss challenges you faced in the project the challenges were not really knowing where to start, or knowing if I was going in the right direction. another challange was not really having an example of what a finished product looked like.
+It was definitly a good test of our skills and patience.)

 ## Future Goals
-(what would you do if you had more time?)
+(what would you do if you had more time?
+If I had more time I would spend more time looking over the data and try to understand it more and not just focus on trying to clean it and make it look good)